bhappy-buidl/90490/readme.md

 2. add reset button to reset daysSober , meeeting attended , dayOfchallenge,
 3. SetUp MySql docker continer
 4. write to db

+###

+../contracts
+smart contract will be used to track users progress on chain